gapitio/gapit-htmlgraphics-panel/README.md

 #### panelupdate event

-htmlNode also has one event, `panelupdate`, which triggers when new data is available (like onRender).
+`panelupdate` will trigger when new data is available (like onRender).

 ```js
 function onPanelUpdate() {